shihuang047/2bRAD-M/README.md

 (2) **Qualitative analysis** Identify the microbes and estimate their abundances based on the 2bRAD (such as.
 BcgI derived) species-specific markers of a prebuilt 2b-Tag-DB based on the NCBI Refseq (Oct., 2019).

-(3) **Quantitative analysis** Estimate the microbial abundances more precisely based on the 2bRAD species-specific markers in a sample-specific 2b-Tag-DB that contains only condidate genomes that were identified in a particular biolgical sample in step (2).
-Given the sample-specific 2b-Tag-DB is more compact, it produces more species-specific 2bRAD markers than the original 2b-Tag-DB and results in more accurate prediction of relative abundance of taxa.
+(3) **Quantitative analysis** Estimate the microbial abundances more precisely based on the 2bRAD species-specific markers in a sample-specific 2b-Tag-DB.
+Firstly, we fetch condidate genomes from NCBI Refseq that were identified in a particular biolgical sample in step (2) to construct a sample-specific 2b-Tag-DB.
+Next, we mapped the reads to this more compact 2b-Tag-DB to estimate the abundance of all detected taxa and used G score to filter potential false positive discovery of microbial features.

 (4) **Merging results from multiple samples**  The sample-wise results will be automatically merged into a feature table.